stehrn/twelve_factor/README.md

 The service lives in a single repo, and that repo only contains code for the mood service, nothing else.

 #### What to do with shared code
-Given this is a small demo app, no code is shared yet, but if it was, then time would be spent refactoring it out into a new repo, and referencing it in the original app as a _library_ through dependency management.
+Given this is a small demo app, no code is shared yet, but if it was, then time would be spent refactoring it out as a _library_ into a new repo, releasing a version to a binary repository, and referencing those binaries in the original app through the maven dependency management framework.

-The new repo will have it's own build and release process allowing the library and the library clients to evolve at their own pace.
-This is all about reducing the risk of breaking something and will generally save time in the long run.
+The shared library will have it's own build and release process, allowing the library and applications dependant on the library to evolve at their own pace.
+This is all about reducing the risk of breaking something in the library clients and will generally save time in the long run.
 Just be aware the code been refactored out should have a different velocity of change unrelated to the app - if the app and library are frequently released together then they're too coupled and probably should not have been separated.

 #### Versions
 Use [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) and [feature branches](https://martinfowler.com/bliki/FeatureBranch.html) to support different versions of the app in the same repo.
 The demo project makes use of feature branches to demonstrate some of the enhancements (normally feature branches would be merged back to master and deleted to keep things trim).

-TODO: add link to branch
+TODO: git command to view branches?

 ## Config
 [store config in the environment (not in the code)](https://12factor.net/config) (12 factor)